GeorgeWilliamStrong/agent-pipelines/experiments/document-parsing/output/hybrid/markdown/[maths-and-diagrams] ey-gen-ai-report.md

 | 05   | Work with business leads to create AI use case roadmap |
 | 06   | Identify owners and policy for Responsible AI, AI Governance, and ethics |
 | 07   | Build-Buy-Partner approach |

-using nimble federated Gen AI Pods.
+Given the intense scrutiny from the market and board, in-depth planning and successful initiation of the AI-first journey is crucial.
+This involves evangelizing AI with business leaders to create a shared understanding and adopting design thinking to finalize a use case roadmap.
+It is critical to prioritize these use cases based on potential value, complexity, and associated risks.
+Gen AI champions among business leaders play a key role.
+Organizations can take a dual approach during initial Gen AI pilots.
+One is a Bottom-Up approach that empowers Gen AI champions for grassroots innovation. using nimble federated Gen AI Pods.
 The other approach, Top Down, entails utilizing a Gen AI Center of Excellence (CoE) to design, build and deploy priority, high-value and complex use cases and also centrally define the technology stack, governance, talent and risk processes.

 Following the pilot launch, a clear ROI assessment using A/B testing is essential.
 Additionally, effective communication of the value created must be disseminated across the enterprise to gain buy-in, build support and drive organizational engagement for broader adoption of AI initiatives.
 This imparts the impetus for subsequent Gen AI use case iterations while constructing a compelling, self-funding business case for further investments in technology platforms, human resources and processes, thus ensuring the momentum is sustained.